shahidrashid1942/SnakeGame-Python/README.md

-#Snake Game Built In Python Using Turtle Graphics
+<h1>Snake Game Built In Python Using Turtle Graphics</h1>

-My latest project in which i built a snake game using turtle graphics.
+<p>My latest project in which i built a snake game using turtle graphics.</p>
-To play it is easy, as all you need to do is to run the main file in Python interpreter.
+<p>To play it is easy, as all you need to do is to run the main file in Python interpreter.</p>

-The screen Width and Controls are customisable.
-All that is need is to change the variables, or arguments.
+<p>The screen Width and Controls are customisable.
+All that is need is to change the variables, or arguments.</p>

-Current width and height of the window is 600×600.
+<p>Current width and height of the window is 600×600.</p>